Langho and Billington St Leonard's Church of England Primary School

 Absences

-Parents are asked to ring school by 9.15 am on the first day of an unexpected absence to notify school of the reason for absence.
+Parents are asked to ring school by 9.15 am on the first day of an unexpected absence to provide the reason for absence.

-After three weeks, if a reason has not been provided, the absence will be marked as unauthorised.
+if a reason is not provided, the absence will be marked as unauthorised.

-All known absences should be notified in advance.
+All known absences, such as a medical appointments, should be notified in advance.

 Lateness